jscooksey/Pelican/content/blog/2020/20201001_hacktoberfest.md

 Slug: hacktoberfest-2020-begins
 Author: Justin Cooksey
 Image: hflogo.jpg
-Summary: Getting back into Hacktoberfest.
+Description: Getting back into Hacktoberfest.
 A second run at getting involved in Open Source by entering Hacktoberfest.
 It's really only about getting you involved.
 ---

 <a href="https://hacktoberfest.com/"><img src="{attach}hflogo.jpg"  width="33%" height="33%"></a>